Sony Master Series A9G 4K HDR OLED TV review: The best TV

 And that’s just it: The Sony A9G is a “Wow” TV.
 It’s delightfully well-refined while simultaneously down to party.
 Whether watching sports, playing games, or enjoying a beautifully shot movie, the Sony A9G delivers what content creators want you to see better than any other TV you can feasibly buy right now.
 It should come as no surprise, then, that the Sony A9G takes the top spot in our Best TVs of 2019 list.

 Sony’s A9G is a superb example of what decades of expertise in engineering can produce.
 Thanks to Sony’s outstanding processing, the A9G outperforms every other 4K TV I’ve tested this year, OLED or otherwise.
-While you will pay a handsome cost for the honor of owning a Sony, in this case, the experience delivers on the price premium.

 Is there a better alternative?